mlanza/proposal-command-syntax/README.md

 * Provide a visual distinction between commands and queries
 * It regularly reminds devs about that ever-important distinction
 ### Further Considerations
 There is more to address.
-However, the draft presents enough for a preliminary evaluation to see if its desired.
+However, the draft presents enough for a preliminary evaluation to see if it's desired.
 With enough interest, it can evolve.
 * Arrow functions